Search

 Dominic O’Brien came up with his variation to compete in memory competitions.

 Technically speaking there is no such thing as a Dominic System PAO – at least not to my knowledge.
-This is because the Dominic System reduces a PAO down to a PA system.
-It’s been refined down to Persons and Actions.
+This is because the Dominic System reduces a PAO down to a PA system (Person Action).

 The Major, much like the katapayadi, lets you create any number of words from numbers.
-So you can have:
+So in a true PAO system, you can actually have a lot more words:

 There are other systems you can explore, such as the Ben System and the Shadow.

-(For more on the Shadow, check out my conversations with Braden Adams.)
+(For more on the Shadow, check out my conversations with Braden Adams.
+But note that most people I’m aware of also base their PAO System on the Major.)

 The Shadow is a very powerful and much more robust version of a PAO system, especially for playing cards.